CrossRef/grantID-schema/README.md

 funding-scheme | scheme for grant or award as provided by the funder | optional

 ## Award dates
+Dates can be applied at the project level (via award-date).
+An award-start-date can be applied to the grant / award as a whole.

 Element / attribute | Description | Limits
 --------------------|-------------|-------